ISL97702,Dual output boost converter,Boost with Dual Reference Outputs

 ● Idiode is the current of the diode;

-In portable devices that use LCD monitors, the backlight is usually turned off after a certain period of inactivity, and it takes a few seconds for the display to completely power off.
+In portable devices that use LCD displays, the background light is usually turned off after a certain period of inactivity, and it takes a few seconds for the display to completely power off.
 With OLED displays, there is no backlight.
 As a result, the display dims after a period of inactivity and then turns off.
 In Equation 1, it can be seen that if the display current decreases, the maximum voltage required also decreases.
-In a typical application where the supply voltage does not change, the column driver causes this additional voltage to drop, resulting in additional power dissipation.
+In a typical application where the supply voltage is constant, the column driver will drop this extra voltage, resulting in additional power consumption.
 This is a waste of energy.
 By reducing the supply voltage, the column driver will no longer waste energy and the system efficiency will increase.

 |

-Intersil's ISL97702 is designed to power PMOLED displays in portable applications.
+Intersil's ISL97702 is specifically designed to power PMOLED displays in portable applications.
 The device features a very efficient boost converter that saves power.
 It also offers a very small component solution and a small QFN package to reduce the size of portable devices.
-The complex control circuitry used in the ISL97702 is the most advanced power IC available in portable applications.
-A typical circuit for this device is shown in Figure 2.
+The complex control circuitry used ISL97702 is the most advanced power IC available in portable applications.
+The typical circuitry of this device is shown in Figure 2.

 Boost converter

-The boost converter integrated in the ISL97702 operates from a 2.3V to 5.5V supply.
-This includes the full input range of lithium-ion and of course can operate from other 3V to 5V supplies.
-The ISL97702 integrates a 1.2A boost FET and Schottky diode, requiring very few external components.
-It supports output voltages up to 28V with 90% efficiency.
-Compared with similar solutions, even synchronous structure products, it is extremely competitive.
-The ISL97702 uses an asynchronous topology because the power and circuitry required for the operation of a second integrated FET in low-current applications typically exceeds the capacity of the synchronous architecture.
-The efficiency of the ISL97702 was further improved using Intersil's proprietary power IC design process.
+The boost converter integrated in the ISL97702 operates from 2.3V to 5.5V.
+This includes the full input range of lithium-ion and of course can be operated from other 3V to 5V power supplies.
+ISL97702 integrates a 1.2A boost FET and Schottky diode and requires very few external components.
+It supports output voltages up to 28V and 90% efficiency.
+Compared with similar solutions and even synchronous structures, it competes fiercely.
+ISL97702 choose an asynchronous topology because the power supply and circuitry required for a second integrated FET to operate in low-current applications often exceed the capacity of the synchronous structure.
+The efficiency of the ISL97702 is further improved using Intersil's proprietary power IC design process.

-The ISL97702 also includes a dual feedback design.
-The status of the SEL pin allows you to select one of two feedback networks to control the level of the output voltage.
-This feature supports the selection of light->-dark-> modes in typical PMOLED applications.
+ISL97702 also includes a dual feedback design.
+By the state of the SEL pin, one of two feedback networks can be selected to control the level of the output voltage.
+This feature can support the choice of three modes: light->-dark-> in typical PMOLED applications.
 Both feedback circuits have better output accuracy than ±2.5% at all temperatures.

 The input voltage is disconnected

-The ISL97702 integrates a disconnect switch at the input of the boost circuit.
-When the device is disabled, the switch turns on to disconnect the OLED display, driver, and feedback network without generating leakage discharge current.
-This reduces battery consumption and extends the time it takes to charge portable devices.
-In power-down mode, the ISL97702 itself consumes less than 3 fundamentals.
+ISL97702 integrates a disconnect switch at the input of the boost circuit.
+When the device is disabled, the switch turns on to disconnect the OLED display, driver, and feedback network without creating leakage current.
+This reduces battery consumption and extends the time it takes to charge the portable device.
+In power-off mode, the power consumption of the ISL97702 itself is less than 3 cents.

 Clock synchronization

-The ISL97702 uses an internal 1MHz oscillator for normal operation.
-However, the SYNC input synchronizes the switching frequency of the ISL97702 with an external clock source from 600kHz to 1.4MHz.
-This is useful in portable applications where some frequencies interfere with other devices, or when two conversion devices produce out-of-sync beat frequencies.
+ISL97702 uses an internal 1MHz oscillator when working properly.
+However, the SYNC input synchronizes the ISL97702's switching frequency with an external clock source from 600kHz to 1.4MHz.
+This is very useful in portable applications where some frequencies interfere with other devices, or when two conversion devices produce out-of-sync beats.

-The device enters soft-start mode when the ISL97702 is enabled, or when it recovers from a fault detection (see Fault Detection).
-This mode eliminates the starting current that can cause battery supply voltage deviations that affect the operation of other components of the system.
-In this mode, when the output capacitor is connected for the first time, the current through the input voltage disconnect switch is controlled, so there are no current spikes.
-When the boost converter starts operating, the current limit is gradually increased, also ensuring that there are no input current spikes.
+When ISL97702 is enabled, or when it recovers from a detected fault (see Fault Detection), the device enters soft-boot mode.
+This mode eliminates the starting currents that can cause battery supply voltage deviations that affect the operation of other components of the system.
+In this mode, when the output capacitor is first connected, the current that disconnects the switch by the input voltage is controlled, so there is no current spike pulse.
+When the boost converter starts working, the current limit is gradually increased, which also ensures that there are no spike pulses of the input current.

 Fault detection

-Low-voltage lockout ensures that the device operates at an input voltage higher than the minimum required for proper operation.
+Low voltage lockout ensures that the device operates with the input voltage above the minimum required for normal operation.

-Overcurrent protection monitors the output current and restarts the ISL97702 after the overload current has been limited for a period of time.
+Overcurrent protection monitors the output current and restarts the ISL97702 when the overload current is limited for a period of time.

-Overvoltage lockout stops the ISL97702 when the output voltage exceeds the allowable maximum.
-Once cleared, the ISL97702 enters boot mode.
+Overvoltage lockout stops the ISL97702 when the output voltage exceeds the maximum allowable value.
+Once cleared, ISL97702 enter boot mode.

-Overtemperature protection shuts down the ISL97702 when the die temperature exceeds the allowable maximum.
+Overheat protection shuts off ISL97702 when the die temperature exceeds the maximum allowable value.